py-sdl/py-sdl2/doc/modules/sdl2ext_particles.rst

       argument. ::

         def particle_deletefunc(world, list_of_dead_ones):
             ...

 .. class:: Particle(x, y, life : int)

    A simple particle component type.
 It only contains information about a x- and y-coordinate and its current life time.
-The life time will be decreased by 1, everytime the particle is processed by the :class:`ParticleEngine`.
+The life time will be decreased by 1, every time the particle is processed by the :class:`ParticleEngine`.

    .. attribute:: x